-The property was occupied at the time of inspection and there were contents, furniture and fitted floor coverings present throughout.
-No access was obtained to inspect any sub floor area and only a very limited inspection of the roof void was undertaken, mainly due to the extent of insulation present.
-No meaningful access was obtained beyond the hatch.
+The property was unoccupied at the time of inspection although fitted floor coverings were present in a number of areas restricting the inspection and no access was obtained to inspect any sub floor area.
+No meaningful inspection was obtained beyond the access hatches to the roof void.